-However, the above crude upper bound $ke_n$ is not sufficient to ensure that $\hat p_n$ is a reliable estimate of $p_n$, because the dependence structure must be accurately described by the exponent measure $\nu$, too.
-We propose in analogy to the well-known Hill plot, to plot $\hat p_n$ versus $ke_n$ and then to choose $ke_n$ in a range where this curve seems stable.
-In Figure 1 such a graph is shown for the Danish fire insurance data and the failure set $D_n=\{(x,y)\mid x+0.5y>100\}$ for values of $ke_n$ ranging from $10^4$ to $5\cdot 10^5$.
-Note that the aforementioned crude upper bound on $ke_n$ is about $1.7\cdot 10^6$, but the curve of probability estimates shows a clear downward trend for $ke_n>2\cdot 10^5$, which is most likely due to a deviation of the dependence structure from its limit.
-On the other hand, for values smaller than $5\cdot 10^4$ the curve is very unstable, too, because the random error is still too large as just a few observations fall into the inflated failure set (e.g., about 25 if $ke_n\approx 3\cdot 10^4$).
-This lower bound on $ke_n$ reflects the condition in the asymptotic framework that $n$ is of smaller order than $k_n e_n$ (see condition (S1)).
+As suggested in Section~\ref{subsect:ken}, in Figure~\ref{fig:probabplot} we plot the estimate of the failure probability versus $ke_n$ for values of $ke_n$ ranging from $10^4$ to $5\cdot10^5$.
+In the present situation, the crude upper bound on $ke_n$ discussed in Section~\ref{subsect:ken} is about $1.7\cdot10^6$, but the curve of probability estimates shows a clear downward trend for $ke_n>2\cdot10^5$, which is most likely due to a deviation of the dependence structure from its limit.
+On the other hand, for values smaller than $5\cdot10^4$ the curve is very unstable, too, because the random error is too large as just a few observations fall into the inflated failure set (e.g., about 25 if $ke_n\approx3\cdot 10^4$).
+This lower bound on $ke_n$ reflects the condition in the asymptotic framework that $n$ is of smaller order than $k e_n$ (see condition (S1)).
 In view of this plot, the choice $ke_n=2\cdot 10^5$ seems reasonable.

-In addition, Figure 1 shows a two-sided confidence interval with nominal size $0.95$ again as a function of $ke_n$.
-Here we have chosen $\ell_n=0.1$ and $\lambda=1$ in the estimator of the variance $\sigma^2_N$ described above; other values of $\lambda$ between $1/2$ and 1 yield essentially the same estimates, while smaller values of $\ell_n$ lead to larger fluctuations in the confidence bounds, that however are still of a similar size.
+In addition, Figure~\ref{fig:probabplot} shows a two-sided confidence interval with nominal size $0.95$, again as a function of $ke_n$.
+Here we have chosen $\ell_n=0.1$ and $\lambda=1$ in the estimator of the variance $\sigma^2_N$ described above; other values of $\lambda$ between $1/2$ and 1 yield approximately the same estimates, while smaller values of $\ell_n$ lead to larger fluctuations in the confidence bounds, that however are still of a similar size.